Therefore by their fruits you will know them. Matthew 7:20

-Abimelech king of Gerar sent for, and took Sarah.
-3 But God came to Abimelech in a dream during the night, and said to him, “You are a dead man, because of the woman whom you have taken; for she is a man’s wife.”
+Abimelech king of Gerar sent for Sarah and took her.
+3 But God came to Abimelech in a dream during the night, and said to him, “You are a dead man because of the woman whom you have taken, for she is a man’s wife.”

 4 Now Abimelech had not come near her.
 He said, “Lord, will you destroy an innocent nation?
 5 Didn’t he tell me, ‘She is my sister’?
 She, even she herself, said, ‘He is my brother.’
 I have done this with a clear conscience and innocent hands.”

 6 God said to him in the dream, “Yes, I know that with a clear conscience you have done this, and I also kept you from sinning against me.
 Therefore I did not allow you to touch her.
 7 Now therefore, return this man’s wife, for he is a prophet, and he will pray for you, and you will live.
 If you do not return her, know for certain that you will die, you and all who are yours.”

 Abimelech Returns Sarah

 8 Abimelech rose early in the morning and called all of his servants and confided all of these things to them.
 The men were very frightened.

 9 Then Abimelech called Abraham and said to him, “What have you done to us?
 How have I sinned against you, that you have brought on me and on my kingdom a great sin?
 You have done things to me that ought not to be done!”
 10 Abimelech said to Abraham, “What were you thinking, when you did such a thing?”